section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 - **ControlsFX**: Provides the developer with controls such as buttons, checkboxes, radio buttons, labels, text, password fields, etc.
 - **BootstrapFX**: Provides the program with CSS styling, designed for a JavaFX application.
 It formats the controls and other elements put in the application.
 - **FormsFX**: It helps in the quick creation and design of forms.
 It contains features such as validation, predefined controls, and localization tools.
 These are to reduce the time taken to create methods to validate arguments in the form.
-- **Ikonli**: Has a list of Icon packs for easy access in the application.
+- **Ikonli**: Has a list of icon packs for easy access in the application.
-  **TilesFX**: It enables the designer to use tiles to enhance the application's appearance, e.g. on Dashboards.
+  **TilesFX**: It enables the designer to use tiles to enhance the application's appearance, e.g. on dashboards.
 - **ValidatorFX**: This makes forms made in the application super easy.
 - **FXGL**: This is for game developers.
 It has tools used to develop games.
 - **Charts**: This is recommended when one wants to create scientific charts.
 It has stunning chart templates for one's use through quick manipulation.